Biography of Esther Ofarim

 Today Esther Ofarim gives several concerts every year, especially in Israel and Germany.
 She gives annual concerts in the Hamburger Kammerspiele, where tickets are hard to get.

-Order your copy of Esther Ofarim's CD I'll See You In My Dreams
+More info on Esther Ofarim - I'll See You In My Dreams